How to Fix Error 0x80070070

 Understanding the Error Variants

-Error 0x80070070 - 0x50012: This error usually occurs during the second phase of installation.
-Windows has started the process but ran out of space while applying updates or installing additional components.
+- Error 0x80070070 - 0x50012: This often appears in the middle of installation.
+Windows ran out of space while adding updates or other parts.

-Error 0x80070070 - 0x60000: This variant often appears when upgrading from a previous Windows version.
-The upgrade process requires additional space for both the new operating system files and a backup of your previous installation.
+- Error 0x80070070 - 0x60000: This often shows up when you upgrade from an older Windows.
+The upgrade needs extra space for the new Windows files and a backup of your old system.

 Windows 11 Disk Space Requirements